HuiPan-Peter/React-Portfolio_HuiPan/README.md

   [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://choosealicense.com/licenses/mit//)

   ## Description
      The project is a single-page application developed with React.
 This platform serves as a consolidated showcase of my various projects, demonstrating my proficiencies.
-Through a user-friendly interface, visitors can explore a diverse collection of applications, gaining insights into my capabilities and works.
+Through a user-friendly interface, visitors can explore a diverse collection of my applications, gaining insights into my capabilities and works.

   ## Table of Contents
   - [Usage](#usage)